avioconsulting/mule-linter/docs/available_rules.md

 ### ENCRYPTED_VALUE

 This rule checks that properties containing `secret` or `password` are encrypted.
-AVIO always recommends that passwords and secrets be encrypted with a proper encryption key (Like AES or Blowfish).
+AVIO always recommends that passwords and secrets are encrypted with a proper encryption key (Like AES or Blowfish).
 Unencrypted secrets within property files are dangerous in cases where code or files could be leaked, and past Mulesoft security issues have exposed or made visible arbitrary project files.

 The constructor for this rule is: